deadlyvipers/dojo_rules/introduction.md

-hello this is Audrey.
-My fav codeschool path is Git Real.
+hello this is Audrey. favorite Code School path Ruby.